arizvisa/ida-minsc/docs/static/multicase.rst

 parameters they currently have to it.
 A multi-cased function will then take these parameters, identify which variation of the function to call based on the types of the parameters passed, and then dispatch to the correct function.
-Please refer to :ref:`multicase` for more details.
+Please refer to :ref:`multicase-functions` for more details.

-.. _references
+.. _multicase-references:
 .. rubric:: References

 1. `The Python Programming Language <https://www.python.org/>`_
 2. `The Perl Programming Language <https://www.perl.org/about.html/>`_
 3. `Cisco Talos <https://www.talosintelligence.com/about>`_

-.. _namespaces:
+.. _multicase-namespaces:

 ----------
 Namespaces